-In addition to the requirements of section (s.)
-1003.4282, Florida Statutes (F.S.), a student must satisfy the following requirements (per. s.
-1003.4285, F.S.):
+In addition to the requirements of s.
+1003.4282, F.S., a student must satisfy the following requirements:

-- Earn 1 credit in Algebra 2 or an equally rigorous course

-- Pass the Geometry EOC

-- Earn 1 credit in Statistics or an equally rigorous mathematics course

-- Pass the Biology 1 EOC

-- Earn 1 credit in Chemistry or Physics

-- Earn 1 credit in a course equally rigorous to Chemistry or Physics

-- Pass the U.S. History EOC

-- Earn 2 credits in the same World Language

-- Earn at least 1 credit in an AP, IB, AICE or a dual enrollment course

-A student is exempt from the Biology 1 or U.S. History EOC assessment if the student is enrolled in an AP, IB or AICE Biology 1 or U.S. History course; takes the respective AP, IB or AICE assessment; and earns the minimum score to earn college credit.
+- Earn 1 credit in Algebra 2 or an equally rigorous course - Pass the Geometry EOC - Earn 1 credit in Statistics or an equally rigorous mathematics course - Pass the Biology 1 EOC++ - · Earn 1 credit in Chemistry or Physics - · Earn 1 credit in a course equally rigorous to Chemistry or Physics - Pass the U.S. History EOC++ - · Earn 2 credits in the same World Language - Earn at least 1 credit in an AP, IB, AICE or a dual enrollment course ++Special note: A student is exempt from the Biology 1 or U.S. History EOC assessment if the student is enrolled in an AP, IB, or AICE Biology 1 or U.S. History course; takes the respective AP, IB or AICE assessment; and earns the minimum college credit.

-Merit Diploma Designation
+Industry Scholar Diploma Designation

-- Meet the standard high school diploma requirements - Attain one or more industry certifications from the list established (per s.
+- · Meet standard high school diploma requirements - Attain one or more industry certifications from the list established (per s.
 1003.492, F.S.)